uvasds-systems/airflow-project/README.md

 ## Write a DAG

-Let's write a simple ETL pipeline example that pulls a "messy" data file from a remote source.
+For this lab you will write a simple ETL pipeline example that pulls a "messy" data file from a remote source.
 Then let's have Airflow clean up the document by removing empty lines and unnecessary characters.
 Next let's extract a count of certain values present in the log, and output those values to (1) a log file; (2) a stored text file; and (3) an Airflow Dataset, where another DAG could make use of it.

 0. View the original data file here and observe the messy details: https://s3.amazonaws.com/ds2002-resources/data/messy.log
 1. Create a new file in the `dags/` directory of the project.
 Name it `ingestion.py`.